 The First additive

-For nearly as long as there have been cars on the road, there have been fuel companies touting their high quality fuel that would make your vehicle run like a dream.
+For nearly as long as there have been cars on the road, there have been fuel companies touting their high-quality fuel that would make your vehicle run like a dream.
 The first additive has become infamous, and its name was tetraethyl lead (TEL).
 TEL was the world’s best anti-knock additive.
-But it’s also extremely toxic and no longer used to prevent knock in automotive engines.
+But it’s also extremely toxic and no longer used to prevent knocks in automotive engines.

 Factoid: In 1924, a spate of lead poisoning and subsequent insanity among chemical workers led to TEL-treated fuels being called “loony gas.”